McKean-Vlasov SDEs under Measure Dependent Lyapunov Conditions: Invariant Measures

-We will establish the existence of a stationary measure for semigroups associated with solutions to~\eqref{eq mkvsde} via the Krylov--Bogolyubov Theorem (see \cite[Chapter 7]{DaPrato}).
+\bothreferees{Section rewritten as the first half was not true as the flow property did not hold for the proposed semigroup due to the measure dependence of the coefficients} We will establish the existence of a stationary measure for semigroups on $C_b(\cP_2(D))$ associated with the flow of laws of solutions to~\eqref{eq mkvsde} where the coefficients $b$ and $\sigma$ do not depend on $t$, via the Krylov--Bogolyubov Theorem (see \cite[Chapter 7]{DaPrato}).
+One cannot consider a semigroup acting on $C_b(D)$ due to the measure-dependence of the coefficients.
 Let the conditions of Theorem \ref{thm:weakexistence} hold with suitable assumptions on $m_1$ and $m_2$ such that we are within the regime where $I=[0,\infty )$.
-For every point $y\in D$ fix a process $(x^y_t)_{t\geq 0}$ that is a $v$-integrable solution to the McKean--Vlasov SDE~\eqref{eq mkvsde} started from $y$.
-We then define a semigroup $(P_t)_{t\geq 0}$ by